ESTLCAM – 2.5D Routing- Intermediate¶

 So I can show some different techniques in this walk though I am using piece of Brazilian Ipe that has an uneven top surface, so no reliable Z origin.
 I will use the bed as the start position and tell ESTLCAM the work surface is slightly higher than measured on the thickest part of the wood.
 This will allow me to easily surface the uneven wood and not have to estimate where the origin should be.

-These are the dimension I will be using for the depths of cut.
+These are the dimensions I will be using for the depths of cut.

 Again, always set the machining order.
 This new pocket will be the depth at which we start the rest of the cuts (6.4mm)